 Understanding factors such as overall star rating and quantity of reviews can help you understand how each one of your locations is doing.
 But that data only tells part of the story.

 There is another kind of data that ultimately gives more details about you and your competitors’ businesses: review text.
 Though overall star rating can give you a general idea of how customers are feeling, you need to look at review text for deeper insights.
 There are several reasons why a restaurant might have 3 stars.
 Maybe they have bad service or long wait times.
 Maybe their chicken is being served burnt.
 You can’t know exactly what the problem is until you look at what customers are saying.

 Unfortunately, it’s hard to sort through the unstructured data of review text.
 After all, you’re dealing with different customers with different opinions.
 One customer might love a restaurant’s fried chicken, while another customer might hate it.
 It’s hard to get an objective picture of which areas really need improvement.

 With BirdEye, your business can get insights through our Natural Language Processing engine, Athena.
 The engine pulls phrases that customers are using frequently, like “bad service” or “cheap pricing” and assigns them grades based on how positive and negative they are.

 Of course, you don’t just have access to the data from your own customer reviews.
 You’ll be able to see how well you measure up to your competition in multiple categories.
-Once you identify which competitors you want to look at, the Athena engine will show you their grades on specific categories.
+Once you identify which competitors you want to look at, the BirdEye’s AI-driven Athena will show you their grades on specific categories.

 Once you’ve made changes to your business based on the data, there’s still work to do.
 You can keep track of the data to see if these changes are helping to retain customers.
 Keeping track of your NPS and your Rating Reports in the months after you make a new decision can help you understand how customers feel about the changes.

 At BirdEye, we make sure to show you how these metrics change over time.
 That way, you’ll be able to get a clear idea of how customers are responding to adjustments in your operations.
 After all, it’s possible that one of the changes you’re implementing might not have the desired effect.
-If you’re tracking customer sentiment closely, you can hit the brakes on the change immediately before you start seeing negative effects on your revenue.
+If you’re tracking customer sentiment closely, you can hit the brakes on the change immediately, before you start seeing negative effects on your revenue.

 BirdEye doesn’t just help you stay ahead of the competition.
 BirdEye helps you handle every aspect of customer feedback.
 With BirdEye, businesses can get new reviews, manage and respond to reviews from over 150 sites in a single dashboard, automatically share posts on social media, and receive actionable insights through Natural Language Processing.
 BirdEye’s all-in-one customer experience platform helps more than 50,000 businesses improve operations and drive revenue.